 Sometimes you will want the effective date to be different from the date of signing, either earlier (i.e., backdating) or later (i.e., predating).
 Either is acceptable, provided that both you and the other party intended it.5 You can manifest this intent by clearly stating your intended effective date in the contract.
 6

 For example, if you decide to loan money to a friend, you may draw up the contract after you’ve already made the loan, in which case you’ll want to backdate the contract, making it so that the interest started accruing the day you loaned the money.
-Likewise, if you haven’t made the loan yet, you may set the effective date to a future date, so that the interest only starts accruing when the actual loan has been made.
+Likewise, if you haven’t made the loan yet, you may set the effective date to a future date, so that the interest only starts accruing when the actual loan has been made, either way, when getting a loan we suggest to stick to repayment plan for installment loans online.

 To be clear, having a later effective date does not mean that the contract will not be binding until that later date.
 The contract is binding when both parties have accepted the contract.7 In other words, if you sign that loan agreement today and its effective date is a month from now, you are bound to the agreement starting today even though you will not begin acting on it for a month.